mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 Thankfully FiftyThree put the engineering effort into Paper and Pencil to alleviate these issues --- specifically related to palm rejection.

 When Pencil is connected to Paper (or [supporting apps](http://www.fiftythree.com/pencil-ready)), **Palm Rejection** completely transforms the drawing experience making it more accessible.
-Just watching my easily frustrated daughters struggle to draw on an iPad sans Pencil, it becomes painfully clear how awesome this feature is when enabled.

 <figure>
   <img src="http://placehold.it/640x480" alt="Everly and Chloe drawing with Pencil">
-  <figcaption>Now if the twins could only learn how to share iPad and Pencil...</figcaption>
+  <figcaption>[Video of the twins using Pencil/Paper] Now if the twins could only learn how to share iPad and Pencil...</figcaption>
 </figure>

 Registering touches consistently is almost impossible for the twins at this age.